MichaelMazel/Ensemble_Classification_of_Employee_Attrition/README.md

 # Ensemble_Classification_of_Employee_Attrition

->The goal of this project was to predict empoloyees leaving a particular company due to retirement or resignation.
+>The goal of this project was to predict employees leaving a particular company due to retirement or resignation.
 I first normalized, standardized, or dummy coded necessary features.
 Then, I used the ROSE package to create synthetic data to balance the "yes" and "no" attrition levels.
 My model consisted of three meta-algorithms - bagging, boosting, and stacking, which achieved an accuracy of 87.6%.
 Afterwards, I predicted incomes using linear regression, and explored other areas of the dataset, including the differences in incomes by gender.

 ---